 2.1.
 The Contemporary Austin-Jones Center

-The Contemporary Austin upholds the arc of contemporary art through exhibitions, commissions, education, and its gallery which exhibits the works by different contemporary artists.
+The Contemporary Austin upholds the arc of contemporary art through exhibitions, commissions, education, and its gallery which exhibits the works of different contemporary artists.

 The center offers several opportunities for kids as well.
 Admission is free for all below eighteen years of age.
 Besides, there are grounds, parks, and sites to do other fun activities like games, puzzles, and crafts.